MarkymarkLee/ssh-server/README.md

 4. To connect to the ssh server, run `ssh -p 2223 mark@localhost`. \
     Note that the 2223 is the port I used and can be changed in `run.sh`.

+## Mounted directory

+The default settings mounts the `/mnt` in the container to the current directory's `server`.